adstriegel/cse20289-fa24/hw/hw02/README.md

 **Push your working code** to your private repository and **submit the final commit hash via Canvas**.

+> **Note:** For the purposes of homework tracking, the GitHub date will be used for determining the core lateness penalty (e.g. the 25% per day).
+The hash may be submitted late to Canvas but will result in a 5% reduction to the maximum score and the homework no longer being eligible for the extra credit bonus.

 ## Rubric

 ### General - 7 pts